 You should create a 404 page that includes helpful links, navigation, site search functionality, and contact options.

-Much like mobile-friendly and site speed needs, having a secure site is important part of your SEO checklist.
+Much like mobile-friendly and site speed needs, having a secure site is an important part of your SEO checklist.

 If your website isn’t under an SSL, you may lose users before they even get to your site when they see a security warning in Chrome or other browsers.

-Instill trust in your website by taking the typically simple step of implementing an SSL certification on your site.
+Instil trust in your website by taking the typically simple step of implementing an SSL certification on your site.

 Plugins, Add-ons, Or Extensions